cinnData/MLearning/5. Linear regression/README.md

 The package scikit-learn (`sklearn` in the code) is a machine learning toolkit, built on top of NumPy, SciPy and Matplotlib.
 To get an idea of the hierarchy and the contents of the various scikit-learn subpackages, the best source is the **scikit-learn API Reference** (`scikit-learn.org/stable/modules/classes.html`).
 Some of these subpackages will appear in this course: `linear_model`, `tree`, `metrics`, `cluster`, etc.

 In Python, a **class** is like an object constructor, or a "blueprint" for creating objects.
 The subpackages that we use for supervised learning contain a collection of **estimator classes**, or ways to create and apply predictive models.
-We will use a number of these classes: `LinearRegression`, `LogisticRegression`, `DecisionTreeRegressor`, etc.
+In this course you will see a number of these classes: `LinearRegression`, `LogisticRegression`, `DecisionTreeRegressor`, etc.

 The scikit-learn API provides rules for writing your code which are quite consistent across the different estimator classes.
 We see how this works for linear regression in this chapter.
 The first time you will find it a bit awkward, but you will get used after some examples.

-Working with scikit-learn, you should be ready to get **warnings** anytime.
+Working with scikit-learn, you will get **warnings** from time to time.
 Note that a warning is not the same as an **error message**.
 An error message stops the execution of your command, while a warning does not.
 Some of the warnings tell you nothing of interest, but some of them will be discussed in this course.

 ### Linear regression

 In machine learning, the term **regression** applies to the prediction of a numeric target.
-Regression models are not necessarily related to a mathematical equation, as in statistical analysis, although an equation is the first idea that comes to our mind when we think about "predicting".
+Regression models are not necessarily related to a mathematical equation, as in statistical analysis, although an equation is the first idea that comes to our mind when we think on a "predictive model".

 When the model is based on a linear equation, as in